 My sweetheart was not sleeping well and felt anxious.
 I wanted to make something to help.
-The only idea I could think of was to write him a song... it could get stuck in his head and he could sing it to himself as he tried to relax and in difficult times.
-I made it plural so it could be for him and our dog... and anyone else who might like it.
+The only idea I could think of was to write them a song... it could get stuck in their head and they could sing it to themself as they tried to relax and in difficult times.
+I made it plural so it could be for them and our dog... and anyone else who might like it.
 Below is a ukulele tab for it.
 I bet if you know how to play other instruments you can figure out how to translate it.
 As a former flute player I added the breaths.
 I appreciate the reminders. #breathe [printable pdf available here]

 Dreamed up by Jessica Gath

 Inspired by Patrick Jacobs', Raj Kottamasu's, Dan Miller's, Dan Waller's, and Christo Wood's hand skills and culinary savoir-faire.